-In November 2005, Terry purchased a toaster for his rental property at a cost of \$70.
-He can claim an immediate deduction as he uses the toaster to produce assessable income, but not from carrying on a business.
+In November 2006, Terry purchased a toaster for his rental property at a cost of \$70.
+He can claim an immediate deduction as he uses the toaster to produce assessable income that is not from carrying on a business.

 EXAMPLE: No immediate deduction